-Back when slow cookers were at their most popular, people were hired to write recipes specifically for slow cookers.
-I'm sure we're all familiar with such recipes; almost all appliances–toaster ovens, blenders, stand mixers, etc–come with at least a few recipes in a pamphlet.
+Back when slow cookers were most popular, people were hired to write recipes specifically for them.
+I'm sure we're all familiar with such recipes; almost all appliances--toaster ovens, blenders, stand mixers, etc.--come with at least a few recipes in a pamphlet.

-Since the convenience factor was really the primary focus of the marketing, many recipes were developed using convenience foods: dry soup mix, condensed soups and other pre-packaged, overly-processed ingredients were heavily represented in slow cooker recipes.
+Since the convenience factor was the primary focus of the marketing, many recipes were developed using convenience foods: dry soup mix, condensed soups, and other pre-packaged, overly-processed ingredients were heavily represented in slow cooker recipes.

-Unfortunately for the slow cookers, when people began abandoning the use of many of these convenience foods in favor of more natural ingredients, the baby got thrown out with the bath water.
-The fact remains, however, that slow cookers excel at braising and stewing.
+Unfortunately for the slow cookers, when people began abandoning many of these convenience foods in favor of more natural ingredients, the baby got thrown out with the bath water.
+The fact remains.
+However, that slow cookers excel at braising and stewing.

-Using real, wholesome ingredients, busy home cooks can provide their families with real, wholesome food.
-So, if you’re one of those people who has relegated their slow cooker to the garage or the attic or the back of some dusty closet, it is time to bring it back into the kitchen where it belongs.
-And if you don't own a slow cooker, maybe it's time you to take a fresh look at them.
+So, if you've relegated their slow cooker to the garage, attic, or back of some dusty closet, it is time to bring it back into the kitchen where it belongs.
+And if you don't own a slow cooker, maybe it's time to look at them fresh.

 How Much Do Slow Cookers Cost?

-Slow cookers are one of the most reasonably priced small kitchen electrics available, especially considering how versatile they are.
+Slow cookers are among the most reasonably priced small kitchen electrics available, especially considering their versatility.
 Prices range from a low of about $15 for small models to about $100 for a top-of-the-line programmable model.

 For a fully functional and practical middle-of-the-road model, expect to pay between $30 and $50.
-Keep in mind that these units usually hold fewer than three quarts per crock and that the cooker will take up more space, either on the countertop or in a cabinet.
+Remember that these units usually hold fewer than three quarts per crock and that the cooker will take up more space on the countertop or in a cabinet.
 If one of these models meets your needs and you have room for it, expect to pay between $50 and $100.

 What to Look for in a Slow Cooker

 All slow cookers get hot, so keep in mind that when it's in use, you'll need to put it in a place where no children or pets can reach it and possibly hurt themselves.
-I like to put my crock pot on top of a large cutting board.
-It's a habit from years ago when I had less expensive Formica kitchen counters and I wanted to protect them.
+I like putting my crock pot on a large cutting board.
+It's a habit from years ago when I had less expensive Formica kitchen counters and wanted to protect them.

-Look for a slow cooker that has a large capacity.
-Remember, slow cookers excel at braising, and braises always taste better as leftovers.
+Please be sure to look for a slow cooker that has a large capacity.
+Slow cookers excel at braising, and braises always taste better than leftovers.
 Crock Pots come as small as 1 quart, and these are ideal for serving hot dips at parties, but for cooking meals, look for one that holds at least 4 quarts.
 These days, there are even slow cookers that have interchangeable crocks.

-Depending on how much you need to cook, you can change out 2-quart, 4-quart and 6-quart crocks.
-(It's a Hamilton Beach model) Back in the early days of crock pots, most had three settings: High, Low and Off.
+Depending on how much you need to cook, you can change out 2-quart, 4-quart, and 6-quart crocks.
+(It's a Hamilton Beach model) In the early days of crock pots, most had three settings: High, Low, and Off.

 Newer models also have stay-cool handles, which are perfect for when you have to transport your food.
 Many also have locking or clamping lids to keep the lids firmly in place when traveling.

-Important Note: do not engage the locks when actively cooking as pressure could build up inside the crock.
+Important Note: do not engage the locks when actively cooking, as the pressure could build up inside the crock.

-If you would like to make a complete crock pot meal– maybe chili and some baked beans or short ribs and collard greens, some models are designed to accept either two or three crocks simultaneously.
+If you want to make a complete crock pot meal-- maybe chili and some baked beans or short ribs and collard greens, some models are designed to accept two or three crocks simultaneously.
 Traditional braises begin with a browning step.
 Searing the meat to brown it and develop flavors is usually the first step in braising.

 With long, slow cooking, many wonderful flavors can develop and blend, so it is not always critical to brown your protein before braising.
-But, if you would like to truly be able to replicate that amazing coq au vin or beef Bourguignon that you love, purchase a model that can also be used on the stove top: one with a cast aluminum or cast iron insert.
+But, if you would like to truly replicate that amazing coq au vin or beef Bourguignon that you love, purchase a model that can also be used on the stovetop: one with cast aluminum or cast iron insert.